evnekdev/type_uid/README.md

 # type_uid

-This crate defines a `TypUid` macro which can be applied to any Rust structure to generate a unique identifier which depends on the struct contents.
+This crate defines a `TypUid` macro which can be applied to any Rust structure to generate a unique identifier which depends only on the struct contents and its type.
 It is useful when creating a serialization/deserialization pipeline, especially using binary formats.
 During project development, when a type can be modified, it is useful to stamp the serialized data to avoid deserialization errors.

 ---